aperofsky/markdown-cv/index.md

 ### Professional training
 `Spring 2020`
-**Scientists Teaching Science**, U.S. National Institutes of Health.
+**Scientists Teaching Science**, National Institutes of Health.
 Completed 9-week pedagogy course on best practices for teaching and learning in STEM subjects at the undergraduate level.

 ## Professional Activities
 `Feb 2023`